FelipeSaNa/FelipeSaNA.github.io/README.md

 ### Text mining of morning conferences "Mañaneras" of president Andrés Manuel López Obrador (AMLO)

 To analyze the evolution of the migration narrative by the Mexican president, I analyze periodically the raw data of the daily morning conferencesthrough data mining and text analysis tools (tidytext, quanteda).
 The data is scraped (rvest) monthly from the official conferences web page.
+This project is currently in development.